Azure-Agst/switchcord/README.md

 Download the most recent releases [here](https://github.com/Azure-Agst/switchrpc/releases)!

+### Add a Game

+As of now, I'm aware that I don't have the most expansive database of switch games, however I'm always up to adding more!
+Open an issue and fill out the template, and I'll add your game as soon as possible!

 ### Packaging

 If for some godforesaken reason you want to package the app for yourself, you'll need to do a few things:

 1. Clone the repo or download the source code.
-2. Download the x64 electron app wrappers from [electron/electron](https://github.com/electron/electron/releases).
-Make sure they're the production packages called `electron-vX.X.X-linux-x64.zip`, `electron-vX.X.X-mas-x64.zip`, and `electron-vX.X.X-win32-x64.zip`
-3. Make a folder in the root of the repo called "wrappers" and place the zip files you download in there.
+2. Make sure you have ASAR and electron-packager installed globally.
+3. Use `npm install --dev` in the app directory to install.
-4. Open up a bash shell (i.e. Terminal/Git Bash) and execute these commands:
+4. Open up a bash shell (i.e. Terminal/Git Bash) and execute these commands in the root directory:

 ```
 $ chmod +x ./packager.sh